APPLE PIE

 • SUGAR-FREE APPLE PIE???
 Why not?
 You can skip the sugar altogether.
 The apple is sweet enough to impart a natural sweetness.

 • Never skip the lemon juice.
-The sour taste of the apple pie will be missing, and I like the sweet and sour flavor, so always take advantage of the lemon juice.
+Without it, the sour taste of the apple pie will be missing, and I like the sweet and sour flavor, so I always take advantage of the lemon juice.
 The sugar can be skipped entirely, though, unless you use Granny Smith apples.

 • What do you do with the leftover pie crust dough??
 Make Diamond Cuts!!!